 - Looks out of place on a kitchen countertop without the casing, which costs extra

 The Home Master Sinktop faucet filter works to remove most of the contaminants in your drinking water, and it has a smaller, more blendable design than others on this best countertop water filter list.
-For one, this model has been shown to remove 99% of all contaminants including the big ones like chlorine, fluoride, and some heavy minerals.
+For one, this model has been shown to remove up to 99% of all contaminants including the big ones like chlorine, pesticides, and herbicides.